 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a hardcover edition that was published by Little Brown Books for Young Readers on November 3, 2015 and has 326 pages.
+steampunk that was published by Little Brown Books for Young Readers on November 3, 2015 and has 326 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Soulless, Changeless, Blameless, Prudence